 Holistically minded gardeners love the concept of cherry tree guilds.
 The idea of planning an entire landscape of plants that work together and cooperatively is appealing.
-And the results of planting around cherry guilds are rewarding.
-Since the plants complement each other, there is less maintenance work.
+And

 Cherry tree plant guilds also optimize space, produce more diverse food gardens, and reduce the need for fertilizers and pesticides.

 How to Grow a Cherry Tree Guild

 If you want to know how to grow a cherry tree guild, you begin with a cherry tree and a plan.
 Every guild starts with a centerpiece tree that will represent the primary food yield of the system.
 With cherry tree guilds, a cherry tree is that centerpiece.
 Select a site with enough room for both the tree and various secondary plants.

 Before planting a cherry tree, work the soil all around the site.
 You will be installing an understory to assist the fruit tree to thrive and produce.
 These smaller plants need excellent soil to do their job.